Some of the most common questions we receive from premedical students are about the best pre med majors. In this guide you will learn the following:

 If you decide on a very tough major or one that is not aligned with your interests and strengths, you might earn a lower GPA which would hurt your medical school candidacy.
 A more demanding major might also cut in to MCAT preparation time which could hurt you.

-So, in the ideal world, it is best to find the major that interests you most and also allows you to earn a high GPA and time to prepare for the MCAT.
+So, in the ideal world, it is best to find the major that interests you most while allowing you to earn a high GPA and time to prepare for the MCAT.